Full API Integration

 `POST /secure/users/`

 The partner must provide the required user details, including email, phone number, first name, last name, date of birth, and nationality.
+After the user is created, Sparados returns `userId`.

 **<span style="color: #000000;">